A Combinatorial classification of postcritically fixed Newton maps: Abstract Newton Graphs Are Realized

 \section{Abstract Newton Graphs Are Realized}

-In this section, we recall some fundamental notions of Thurston's characterization of rational maps.
-Then, we use Thurston's theorem to show that every abstract Newton graph is realized by a postcritically fixed Newton map, which is unique up to affine conjugation.
+In this section, we prove that every abstract Newton graph is realized by a postcritically fixed Newton map that is unique up to affine conjugation.
+This will be accomplished with the help of Thurston's fundamental characterization theorem of rational maps.
+We start by reviewing some fundamental notions of Thurston theory, including the helpful notion of arc systems by Kevin Pilgrim and Tan Lei.